-Problems with emails and email signatures when using mobile devices
+Troubleshooting problems with emails and email signatures on mobile devices

 You experience various problems with signatures and email layout when you send emails from mobile devices.
 For example, when you use a mobile device to reply to / forward a message that includes images and formatting, the layout of this message falls apart.

 When the user forwards or replies to a message, the mobile device's email client might modify the message thread, by changing the email's format and reply separators or removing some elements.
 This is usually done for security purposes or to reduce the size of an email.
 You may experience various signature-related issues, depending on the used mobile device and software.
 Use the links below to learn about the most common problems and recommended solutions.

 - Images disappear from emails when replying from iPhone or iPad

 - Email formatting is changed when using Microsoft Outlook for Android

 - Cloud (server-side) signatures not displayed in the Apple Mail app on iOS

 - Signature not displayed in an email thread in the native Mail app on iOS

 - Signatures are added to all emails except those sent from mobile devices